 “And do you know what it means when you’re successful?
 It means that you’re not so hungry or open to change.
 It is the biggest challenge we are facing right now in the whole Daimler organisation; that we need to change our whole mindset and the way we work.
 We have to get away from that old-fashioned style of automotive companies.
 We have to become a lifestyle company that offers mobility concepts in the future and not just cars.”

 Careerwise, Christian is a strong believer in being curious.
 “One of my nightmares is that I would spend my whole professional life in one area,” he says.
 “But there are a lot of people who like that, who are not curious about the world.
 I’ve always had that curiosity.
 When I’ve had a job for three to five years, I think, ‘Now it’s time to leave’.

 “Our management rules here at Mercedes say that every five years or so, you have to change your job.
 And that is good.
-I’m a Mercedes guy and have remained here for such a long time because the company has changed from a Swabian [!south-west!] car company, to an international business that offers lots of opportunities to work in other divisions and other countries.
+I’m a Mercedes guy and have remained here for such a long time because the company has changed from a Swabian [south-west German region] car company, to an international business that offers lots of opportunities to work in other divisions and other countries.

 “I haven’t needed to change companies because I’ve had a lot of opportunities in different areas.
 What other company can offer you the chance to work in a paint shop in Sindelfingen, then become COO at Mercedes-AMG, to now running a whole plant in Hungary?” he laughs.

 “I’m happy with that experience.
 I really appreciate what I have learned so far and I think that as CEO here, you can give a lot of things back to the company and to the people.”